faithvoid/X1C1-Mojave/README.md

 Virtually everything.

 ## What hopefully works but might not:
 - Wireless.
 I've added a two new kexts to the repository to try thanks to the OpenIntelWireless team, but I don't have a usable X1C1 to test this on.
 To my knowledge it SHOULD work as it shares a wireless card (albeit a different connector) with the X220 (Intel Centrino N-6205) that functions with the same kext.
 If the default kext included works and you want AirPort support, you can try to replace the "itlwm" kext in your EFI/Clover with the "AirportItlwm.kext" file in the "Other" folder of the repo.
-Please note that this may noticeably tank your internet speeds if it works, so I've set itlwm as the default to ensure stability/performance.
+Please note that this may noticeably tank your internet speeds if it works, so I've set itlwm as the default to ensure stability/performance. **DO NOT USE BOTH DRIVERS AT ONCE.
+You'll probably crash your system.**

 ## What Doesn't Work:
 - Wireless (not sure if the X1C1 can be whitelisted for a custom wireless card).
 Albeit, the WWAN adapter seems to work out of the box?
 I don't have a 4G SIM to test with, but macOS detects the adapter just fine.